 “Bachelor Party” was the 19th ranked film at the box office in 1984 with $38.4 million in ticket sales, according to Box Office Mojo.
 It was a wonderful year for the R-rated comedy with a pair of classics coming in ahead of “Bachelor Party:” “Police Academy” (6th with $81.1 million) and “Revenge of the Nerds” (16th with $40.8 million – click here for my review).
 The No. 1 film of the year was “Beverly Hills Cop” with $234.7 million.
 Other films I’ve reviewed include:

-- “Top Secret!” – click here for my review
+- “Cannonball Run II” (simply awful sequel) – click here for my review

-- “The Flamingo Kid” – click here for my review
+- “The Flamingo Kid” (outstanding) – click here for my review

 - “Night of the Comet” (OK sci-fi thriller) – click here for my review

-- “Revenge of the Nerds” (hysterical comedy) — click here for my review
+- The original “Red Dawn” (solid action) – click here for my review

-- “Splash” (wonderful comedy) – click here for my review
+- “Splash” (wonderful Hanks comedy) – click here for my review

 Assorted cast and film notes (via IMDb.com):

 - The biggest “thank you” for not casting an actor goes to whoever didn’t let Paul Reiser do the Hanks part.
-The talentless Reiser is only good playing smarmy little slugs and typically disappoints in any role he’s played.
+The talentless, cloying Reiser is only good playing smarmy little slugs and typically disappoints in any role he’s ever played.
 Thank goodness he didn’t get the chance to ruin this one.

 - Former Playboy Playmate Roseanne Katon plays “Bridal Shower Hooker.”
-Despite other credits such as “She Devils in Chains” and “Motel Hell,” she appears to have a much more conventional home life as she will have been married 31 years this month.
+Despite other credits such as “She Devils in Chains” and “Motel Hell,” she appears to have always had a more conventional home life as she remains married to Richard Walden after they married the year this film was released – 1984.

 Unauthorized use and/or duplication of this material without